 Traditionally, the neck of an acoustic guitar is made from a single piece of wood (quartersawn Mahogany) and attached to the body with a dovetail joint.
 Nowadays, several varieties and techniques are used due to cost, availability, and other consumer considerations.

 Some guitars have a wider neck while others are fast and slim.
 You can replace an acoustic guitar neck if it is damaged beyond repair.
 Unless you have the craftsmanship, the process is best done by a professional or luthier (guitar engineer).

 Commonly used material: Mahogany, Maple.
 Padauk, Walnut, etc.

-The guitar has two points the determine the length of the vibrating string – the nut and the bridge.
-The nut is a plastic or bone strip with six grooves or notches placed at the tip of the neck.
+The guitar has two points that determine the length of the vibrating string – the nut and the bridge.
+The nut is a plastic or bone strip with six grooves or notches at the neck’s tip.
 The nut holds the strings in place.